 Is a midlife crisis in men real?
 What midlife crisis men can do next

-A midlife crisis in men is not an official medical diagnosis, but the stress, mood shifts, and health changes many men feel in their 40s and 50s can be very real and very disruptive.
+Yes, midlife distress in men can be real, even though “midlife crisis” is not an official medical diagnosis.
+The stress, mood shifts, and health changes many men feel in their 40s and 50s can be very real and very disruptive.
 The good news is that the “crisis” phase is often a signal to reassess sleep, hormones, purpose, and relationships, then rebuild a plan that actually fits midlife.

 “When men tell me they feel ‘stuck’ in midlife, I listen for three things: chronic stress, changes in drive and mood, and the health factors that can quietly amplify both.
 The most effective next step is not a blow up of your life.
 It is a structured reset that starts with data, then daily habits you can repeat.”